Last Updated on March 24, 2021 by Shaun Snapp

 “The other big driver is integration, massively so.
 Clients are tired of paying 2 to 4 times the Capex cost for Ariba, on integration.(emphasis added) So they pay 500k on Ariba and end up paying 1-2 million trying to get the integration to work.”

 This is the problem with the lack of integration.
 SAP seems to have issues all over the place concerning integrating anything new.

 “Customers are upset that these products acquired are not running natively on HANA.
 SAP tries to tell them it does in the cloud, only to find out the software is sitting on a VM on a normal server somewhere.”

 Right, and you can only get away with that for so long.

-We predicted the problems with S/4HANA since before our extensive study into S/4HANA implementations but were told repeatedly and aggressively debated by pro-SAP resources and SAP entities that ride the SAP money train that there was nothing to worry about.
-We were told that our many hundreds of pages of research into S/4HANA, showing its immaturity, did not matter.
-Now with every S/4HANA problematic implementation, one has to try to find details, because so few are presented in the IT media, which appears to be remotely controlled by, and is a marketing arm for SAP.
+We predicted the problems with S/4HANA before our extensive study into S/4HANA implementations.
+Still, We were told repeatedly and aggressively debated by pro-SAP resources and SAP entities that ride the SAP money train that there was nothing to worry about.
+We were told that our many hundreds of research pages into S/4HANA, showing its immaturity, did not matter.
+With every S/4HANA problematic implementation, one has to try to find details because so few are presented in the IT media, which appears to be remotely controlled by, and is a marketing arm for SAP.
 This marketing arm not only controls the information on the front end but also controls and suppresses information on the back end.
 This means the only way we will find the reality of a significant S/4HANA failure is through the filing of a lawsuit, which is when it falls into the public domain.